 - A noise / sound level sensor has been designed following the specifications of the IEC 61672 standard for sound meters.
 Specifically with an accuracy of ±0.5 dBA (1KHz) similar to the Class 2 type devices.
 This sensor can be used to detect noise from traffic and people and It is suitable for creating a real-time noise map of a city.

 - A particulate matter (dust) sensor for measuring PM1, PM2.4 and PM10 concentrations.
 The new dust sensor gives extra accuracy detecting variations as small as 0.1 ppm in many cases.

 - A crack sensor for measuring cracks in public structures such as buildings and bridges.
 It can detect displacements as small as 10 micrometres as well as oscillations and dilations.
 This sensor is applicable to Structural Health Monitoring.

 - An ultrasound sensor capable of measuring garbage levels in bins.
 This can enable waste management services to empty rubbish only from bins that are sufficiently full thus saving time and fuel.

 The board also includes temperature, light and humidity sensors.

 The Smart Cities platform enables system integrators to deploy a heterogeneous wireless sensor network with a combination of sensor boards for city councils.
 The platform is based on Libelium’s modular Waspmote wireless sensing technology.

 System integrators can exploit Waspmote’s modularity and open source software to create custom solutions for a particular city.
-Motes or nodes in the network communicate with their gateway using ZigBee radio links.
-The over the air programming (OTA) capability ensures that sensors can be updated without requiring physical access.
+Motes or nodes in the network communicate with their gateway using a wide range of radio interfaces such as XBee, WiFi, 4G, Sigfox or LoRaWAN.
 The platform’s outstanding low power performance ensures that Smart City networks have minimal battery requirements or can work from solar power.

 - Waspmote: http://www.libelium.com/waspmote